Check how eAccelerator can be supported

 I don't know a good solution for that.
 Perhaps you could throw out a message that you are searching for a developer who makes a research for the eaccelerator problems? ;)

-#6 Updated by Tim Eilers about 11 years ago
+#6 Updated by Tim Eilers over 11 years ago

 r1064 adresses this topic.